Symmetry-Breaking in Multi-Agent Navigation: Winding Number-Aware MPC with a Learned Topological Strategy: Experiments

 \subsubsection{Instances and Metric}

 We consider dense scenarios where multiple agents cross simultaneously.
 Start positions are randomly generated around a circle.
 More precisely, they are generated by adding random noise to randomly generated positions on the circle.
 Goals are generated in two ways: \begin{itemize} \item \textbf{Random}: goals are sampled in the same way as the starts. \item \textbf{Crossing}: each goal is placed diametrically opposite the start across the circle center. \end{itemize} The circle radius is $2.0$ and perturbations are drawn uniformly from $[-0.4,0.4]$ on each axis.
 An example of a Crossing instance is shown in \cref{fig:trajectories}.
+We evaluate $100$ episodes for each agent count $N$ and each instance type in holonomic simulation.

 To evaluate methods, we used the \emph{Average Extra Time to Goal}:

 a standard metric independent of agent count and start–goal distances~\cite{CADRL}.
 Instances are regarded as a timeout if not all agents reach goals within $20$ time units.